-There are tens of thousands of books written on how to lead remotely or at a distance.
+There are tens of thousands of books written on remote leadership.
 Why?
-Because it’s very difficult to do, and managers have to actively work on it.
+Because it’s very difficult to do and managers have to actively work on it.

 Since it’s highly likely your team has recently gone remote, or you’re soon to make the transition, it’s a good idea to get a grasp of what will be expected of you and how you can make the best out of a difficult situation.

 In order to help out, we’ve come up with a list of the top four things to focus on when you begin leading your team remotely.